Appendix B: The Family Educational Rights and Privacy Act (FERPA, Buckley Amendment)

 At Towson University, directory information is limited to:

 The Act also provides students with the right to inspect and review information contained in their education records.
 The Registrar at Towson University has been designated to coordinate the inspection and review of student education records.
 Students wishing to review their education records must make written requests to the Registrar’s Office.
 Records covered by the Act will be made available within 45 days of the request.
-Students may have copies made of their records at their expense with certain exceptions (e.g., copies of the original or source document that exists elsewhere or when students have an outstanding financial obligation to the university).
+Students may ordinarily have copies made of their records at their expense.
 Education records do not necessarily include records of instructional, administrative or educational personnel, which are the sole possession of the makers.
 Health records, employment records or alumni records will not be released to students but may be reviewed by them or by physicians of their choosing.

 FERPA does not allow students to inspect and review the following: financial information submitted by their parents, confidential letters and recommendations associated with admissions, employment or job placement or honors to which they have waived their rights of inspection and review.
 Education records containing information about more than one student are restricted and the institution will permit access only to that part of the records that pertains to the individual student.
 The institution will not permit students to inspect and review confidential letters and recommendations placed in their files prior to January 1, 1975.

 The university has established an appeal mechanism in accordance with the Act.
-Students who believe their education records contain inaccurate, misleading or unlawful information may discuss their problems informally with the registrar.
+Students who believe their education records contain inaccurate, misleading or unlawful information may submit a signed, written request to amend an educational record with the Registrar's Office.
 If the Registrar agrees with the request, the appropriate records will be amended.
 If students’ requests are denied, they will be notified by the registrar of the right to a formal hearing.

 Requests for formal hearings must be made in writing to the vice president for Student Affairs who will inform students of the date, place and time of the hearing.
 Students may present evidence and may be assisted or represented at the hearings by counsel.
 The hearing panel that will adjudicate such challenges may include the provost, the vice president for Student Affairs, the dean of the Graduate School, the academic dean of students’ colleges and university counsel or their designees.
 Decisions of the hearing panel will be final.
 The findings will be based solely on the evidence presented at the hearing and will consist of written statements summarizing the evidence and stating the reasons for the decisions and will be delivered to all parties concerned.
 The education records will be corrected or amended in accordance with the decisions of the hearing panel.
 Students dissatisfied with the outcome of their hearings may prepare a written statement to be placed in the education records and maintained as part of students’ records.

 Students who believe the adjudications of the challenges were unfair or not in keeping with the provisions of FERPA may request that the hearing be reviewed by the president of the university.
-In addition, students who wish to file a complaint under FERPA, should do so in writing to the Family Policy Compliance Office, sending pertinent information through the mail, concerning any allegations to the following address:
+Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures of Towson University to comply with FERPA.
+FERPA complaints may be filed with the U.S. Department of Education's Privacy Policy Office by mail to the following address:

 U.S. Department of Education